newrelic/oma-resource-center/src/content/docs/oma/value-drivers/uptime-performance-and-reliability/use-cases/alert-quality-management/README.md

 ## Alert Quality Management Dashboard JSON Instructions

 1. Copy the dashboard JSON in this repo into your favorite text editor.
-1. Search and Replace all instances of `"accountId": 0000000` with the account ID of the account you're importing this dashbaord into.
+1. Search and Replace all instances of `"accountId": 0000000` with the account ID of the account you're importing this dashboard into.
 1. [Import the dashboard JSON](https://docs.newrelic.com/docs/query-your-data/explore-query-data/dashboards/introduction-dashboards/#dashboards-import).